-Today, more and more fathers like you are experiencing the satisfaction and reward of taking a more active role in the lives of their children.
+Today, more and more dads like you are experiencing the satisfaction and reward of taking a more active role in the life of your child.
+Read and discover how these 10 simple ideas can help (or remind) you to start today on a new path—one that will impact your relationships...and your child's future.

 1) Respect Your Children's Mother

-One of the best things a father can do for his children is to respect their mother.
-If you are married, keep your marriage strong and vital.
-If you're not married, it is still important to respect and support the mother of your children.
-A father and mother who respect each other, and let their children know it, provide a secure environment for them.
-When children see their parents respecting each other, they are more likely to feel that they are also accepted and respected.
+One of the best things you, as a dad, can do for your children is to respect their mother.
+If you are married, maybe this goes without saying, but I'll say it just in case; keep your marriage strong and healthy.
+Take time, as least weekly, to work on this relationship and keep it strong.
+If you're not married, it's still important to respect and support the mother of your children.
+A father and mother who respect each other, and let their children know it, provide a secure environment for the children.
+When children see their parents respecting each other, they are more likely to feel they are also accepted and respected.
+Find more on protecting your marriage.

 2) Spend Time With Your Children